 What is atrial fibrillation?

-During AF, the electrical impulses of the heart don’t begin in the normal area, called the atria.
+During AFib, the electrical impulses of the heart don’t begin in the normal area, called the atria.
 Instead, the electrical impulse starts from many different areas and spreads out in a chaotic manner.
 This causes a disorganized, irregular – and uncomfortable – heartbeat.

 What are the symptoms?

 Symptoms of atrial fibrillation present differently in different people.
-Some people have little or no symptoms, while others are aware the exact moment they go into AF.
+Some people have little or no symptoms, while others are aware the exact moment they go into AFib.
 Many patients report feeling heart pounding, dizziness, shortness of breath, and chest discomfort.
 Other common symptoms are the inability to exercise and fatigue.

 How is atrial fibrillation treated?